 238. These shall be of the best rubber, the leg pieces coming up at least to the knee.
-They are optional as an article of uniform, except at training stations.

 LEGGINGS.

 These shall be of khaki-color cotton duck of the pattern prescribed by the Bureau of Navigation and furnished by the Bureau of Supplies and Accounts, having a strap passing under the shoe and fastening on the outer side of legging with a buckle.
 None are regulation unless drawn from the pay officer.